lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part1.md

 ### What are pipeline decorators?

-Pipeline decorators are [custom tasks](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task) (build or release) which can be injected automatically in all workflows of an Azure DevOps organization without the consent of the creators of the different pipelines.
+Pipeline decorators are [custom tasks](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task) (build or release) that can be injected automatically into all workflows of an Azure DevOps organization without the consent of the creators of the different pipelines.
 In a perfect world, within an organization, each development team is responsible to build their pipelines and ensure they follow the company's common good practices.
-In some cases, to help them, a team (often the one owning the Azure DevOps organization) creates custom tasks and make them available to users to enrich their pipelines.
+In some cases, to help them, a team (often the one owning the Azure DevOps organization) creates custom tasks and makes them available to users to enrich their pipelines.
 It could be a wrapper to build something complex or to call a tool such as a SCA/SAST (security code analyzer).

-The issue with this approach is that you can't ensure that users will add the required tasks to their pipelines, and they could easily bypass quality processes you are trying to set up during development lifecycle.
+The issue with this approach is that you can't ensure that users will add the required tasks to their pipelines, and they could easily bypass the quality processes you are trying to set up during the development lifecycle.
 That's where the pipeline decorators are the solution.

 ### Requirements

 To follow this guide and be able to create pipeline decorators and deploy them, you will require several things:

-- An Azure DevOps organization where you are administrator (you can [create one for free](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization))
+- An Azure DevOps organization where you are an administrator (you can [create one for free](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization))
 - A publisher account on the Azure DevOps marketplace
 - [TFX CLI](https://www.npmjs.com/package/tfx-cli), which requires [NodeJS](https://nodejs.org) to be installed on your machine
 - (Optional) [Visual Code Extension Manager](https://github.com/microsoft/vscode-vsce) (VSCE)

 ### Create our first decorator

-We are going to start with a quite elemantary example.
+We are going to start with a quite elementary example.
 In this "hello world" example, we are going to see how to inject a simple task in all workflows of our organization to see the concept of build and deploying a pipeline decorator.
 Later, we will see how to leverage the customization of these decorators and then create more complex decorators.

 Create a folder and name it banner-decorator and create two files: *vss-extension.json* and *banner-decorator.yml*.
 The structure should look like this: